DOKU MCP Server

 Customer scans it with mobile banking / e-Wallet, completes payment.

-Agent polls / or receives webhook: agent calls MCP
+Agent polls / webhook calls MCP

 GetPaymentStatus

-with reference.MCP → Agent: returns status = “PAID” or “PENDING” or “FAILED”.
+with reference.MCP → Agent returns status = “PAID” or “PENDING” or “FAILED”.

 Agent → Customer: “Payment Successful — Thank you!”